PE and Sports Funding

 Inspiring a healthy and active lifestyle

-In September 2019, Keep Hatch started Hatchercise throughout the school.
+All children take part in ‘Hatchercise’ throughout ttheir week in school.
 This includes various activities such as running or walking a mile, Joe Wicks online videos, Super movers, Boogie Beebies dances, Wake up shake up videos and many more to encourage the children to move every day.
 We have previously invited local personal trainers and a GB athlete into school to visit each class to talk about ways to keep healthy, the importance of daily activity and tips for running the daily mile.
 Daily physical activity is an important part of our children’s curriculum.

 Real Legacy